Julius-git-coder/New-Full-Stack-New/Frontend/README.md

 | **utils/**             | For helper functions (JWT generation, hashing, email sending)                   | When needed                                   |
 | **config/**            | For database and environment setup                                              | Always                                        |
 | **.env**               | Stores environment variables like DB URI, JWT secret                            | Always                                        |

+wwill fix the first time visit of users to the login page correctly